paradonym/ZenMods/README.md

 # THIS IS AI!
 Untested work in Progress.
 Used Model:  Perplexity Computer work time approx. 6 minutes.

+Human comment: In the end all it does is that there are visual clues to Ctrl+L in the context menu, instead of a fully functional context menu address bar.

 ## ZenMods by paradonym

 Zen Browser mods.
 See individual mod folders for details.